As a highly sensitive introvert and INFJ, I had to learn to connect to my own body and emotions in order to heal my depression.

 The Power of Self-Care

 Helping other people and being very conscientious is a trait many INFJs share.
-Although in and of itself, it is a beautiful trait, but it can certainly be overwhelming at times and difficult to deal with.
+In and of itself, it is a beautiful trait, but it can be overwhelming at times and difficult to deal with.
 That’s why it’s necessary to find a good balance between this trait and the self-care you deserve and need.
 Always remember that the right people will love you for being your extraordinary caring and authentic self.
 This thought might encourage you to look after yourself the way you look after others.

 INFJ, if you’re struggling with depression, know that I understand what you’re going through.
-It’s not easy, and there will be dark moments.
-But through acceptance and support, you can get better.
+It’s not easy, and there will be dark moments, but through acceptance and support, you can get better.
 I believe you can!

 Do you experience depression?
 What helps you?
 Let me know in the comments below.